 Cross the pedestrian-friendly Windsor Bridge into the historic village of Eton, known for its prestigious Eton College.

 Founded in 1440 by King Henry VI, this famous school educated members of the royal family, including Princes William and Harry.
 Eton also features charming shops, art galleries, and cosy cafés.
+I often pop over to Eton when I’m in Windsor and it has a quieter feel to it and is great for a mid-morning drink.

 Take a guided tour